dhruvsaxena314/2DF-Detector/README.md

 # 2DF-Detector
-A simple python code which detects the direction of your finger
+A simple python code which detects the direction of your finger and registers it as a directional movement, go on and try it ...